“Swedish Snus in the EU – The campaign to end the ban”

-The ban is now in the hands of the Court of Justice (ECJ), and April 12th we will know if the law will be revoked or not.
-Final judgement on snus in EU will be made by the ECJ in 2-5 months.
+The ban is now in the hands of the Court of Justice (ECJ), and on April 12th we will know if the law will be revoked or not.

-Bengt Wiberg, the founder of Sting Free Snus and #EUforsnus is deeply involved in the process and have been fighting for the right of using snus in EU countries since the last months.
+Bengt Wiberg, the founder of Sting Free Snus and #EUforsnus is deeply involved in the process and have been fighting for the right of using snus in EU countries for several months.
+Here’s an interview with him, explaining the current situation and his campaign to change it.

 Let’s start with the question everyone is asking themselves, why is it not legal to buy/sell snus to the EU?